18F/methods/index.md

 ## Print your own card deck of these design methods

-<a href="{{ '/assets/downloads/18F-Method-Cards-Print-at-Home.pdf' | prepend: site.baseurl }}" onclick="ga('send', 'event', 'Download a Method Cards file', 'Click download link on homepage','Print-at-home PDF method cards');">Download a PDF of the method cards to print at home</a>
+<a href="{{ '/assets/downloads/18F-Method-Cards-Print-at-Home.pdf' | prepend: site.baseurl }}" onclick="ga('send', 'event', 'Downloads', 'Click download link on homepage','Print-at-home PDF method cards');">Download a PDF of the method cards to print at home</a>

-<a href="{{ '/assets/downloads/18F-Method-Cards-Print-Instructions.pdf' | prepend: site.baseurl }}" onclick="ga('send', 'event', 'Download a Method Cards file', 'Click download link on homepage','Print-at-home PDF instructions');">Download a PDF of the instructions for printing</a>
+<a href="{{ '/assets/downloads/18F-Method-Cards-Print-Instructions.pdf' | prepend: site.baseurl }}" onclick="ga('send', 'event', 'Downloads', 'Click download link on homepage','Print-at-home PDF instructions');">Download a PDF of the instructions for printing</a>